weaviate/weaviate-io/developers/weaviate/current/more-resources/faq.md

 ## Q: How to configure the size of your instance?

-You can find this in the [architecture section](../architecture/resources.html#an-example-calculation) of the docs.
+A: You can find this in the [architecture section](../architecture/resources.html#an-example-calculation) of the docs.

 ## Q: Does Weaviate use Hnswlib?

-No
+A: No

 Weaviate uses a custom implementation of HNSW that overcomes certain limitations of [hnswlib](https://github.com/nmslib/hnswlib), such as durability requirements, CRUD support, pre-filtering, etc.